JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 }
 ```

-The generated `.hashCode()` function has behavior that is consistent with the `.equals()` function, so that all runtime
+The generated `.hashCode()` function has a behavior that is consistent with the `.equals()` function, so that all runtime
 instances of a `data object` have the same hash code.

 #### Differences between data objects and data classes

 While `data object` and `data class` declarations are often used together and have some similarities, there are some
 functions that are not generated for a `data object`:

 * No `.copy()` function.
-Because a `data object` declaration is intended to be used as singleton objects, no `.copy()`
+Because a `data object` declaration is intended to be used as singletons, no `.copy()`
   function is generated.
-The singleton pattern restricts the instantiation of a class to a single instance, which would
+Singletons restrict the instantiation of a class to a single instance, which would
   be violated by allowing copies of the instance to be created.
 * No `.componentN()` function.
 Unlike a `data class`, a `data object` does not have any data properties.
   Since attempting to destructure such an object without data properties would not make sense, no `.componentN()` functions are generated.

 #### Use data objects with sealed hierarchies

 Data object declarations are particularly useful for sealed hierarchies like
 [sealed classes or sealed interfaces](sealed-classes.md).
 They allow you to maintain symmetry with any data classes you may have defined alongside the object.

 In this example, declaring `EndOfFile` as a `data object` instead of a plain `object`
 means that it will get the `.toString()` function without the need to override it manually:

 ```kotlin